systems-cs-pub-ro/executable-interceptor/README.md

 Examples
 --------
-You can use the code from the *examples* directory that defines a simple program and an interceptor that displays the name of each function it intercepts, to stderr via a write syscall.
+You can use the code from the *examples* directory that defines a simple program and an interceptor that displays the name of each function it intercepts.
+It uses the *write* syscall for printing.
+You can also test it on bigger and more important executables like those from */bin* or */usr/bin*.